AlenaUlke/example_book/README.md

 # example_book

-This is an example to figure out how to publish Juyptherbook online.
+This is an example to figure out how to publish a Jupyterbook online.

 ## Usage